JosephLai241/ASB/README.md

 A Simple Blockchain.
 Written in Rust.

 I need a similar data structure for a future Rust project, so I figured I should create a simple blockchain implementation to get familiar with it.
+I also explain what happens in each method for my own reference.

-Information on how to run the demo is located in the [Running `asb`](#running-asb) section.
+See the [Installation](#installation) and then [Running `asb`](#running-asb) sections to run this demo.

 # Table of Contents